NCBI-Codeathons/The_Virus_Index/README.md

   outputs NCBI taxonomy IDs.
 * `python/taxid2lineage.py`: takes NCBI taxonomy IDs on standard input (or input files) and outputs the lineage for that given taxid.

+## Future work
+* Review data in BigQuery and integrate it better with the API